 Then fanning your flame, you permeate your world with meaning, love, beauty, grace, interconnectedness and joy.” – Yosi Amram, Chairman and Co-Founder of Intelligensi

-Yosi began studying Spiritual Intelligence in 2005, interviewing seventy-one spiritual teachers and leaders who represented all the world’s major wisdom traditions.
+Yosi began studying Spiritual Intelligence in 2005, interviewing seventy-one spiritual teachers and leaders who represented all the world’s major wisdom traditions1, 2.
 These figures were nominated by their peers for their spiritual maturity and for their ability to “walk the talk,” embodying their spiritual values in daily life.
-Through this research, Yosi identified twenty-two competencies they shared and actualized in their daily lives:
+Through this research, Yosi identified twenty-two capacities they shared and actualized in their daily lives3:

 Purpose, Service, Joy, Gratitude, Beauty, Immanence, Freedom, Discernment, Inner-wholeness, Equanimity, Trust, Egolessness, Openness, Presence, Mindfulness, Intuition, Synthesis, Holism, Relatedness, Sacredness, Practice, Higher-Self.

 Later on, Yosi’s research showed that people with high levels of Spiritual Intelligence have a greater sense of wellbeing and satisfaction with life, and make better and more inspiring leaders4.